bramstroker/homeassistant-powercalc/README.md

 After intallation and restarting HA power and energy sensors should appear.
 When this is not the case please check the logs for any errors.

 When your appliance is not supported you have extensive options for manual configuration.
 These are explained below.

+> Note: Manually configuring a entity will override an auto discovered entity

 ## Configuration